RodGal-2020/C1/README.md

     - I must highlight that...
     - I see your point, but...
     - Certainly, ...
+    - In spite of / Despite being a common practice... / Despite the fact that it's a common practice...
+    - You know that **they** say...
+    - People who get used to living like that...
+    - Inversion: Never have I heard / *Not only do* I think that --- but also that ---...
+    - It's unlikely that...
+    - It would **seem / appear** that...
+    - Distancing expressions: apparantly, according to, may / might, claim.
+    - Wish (or "If only" if enfatic) + Past simple (present) / Past perfect (regret the past)
+    - I would rather / I
+    - You *didn't need to do that* -> You *needn’t* do it
+    - Mixed conditional: "Things *wouldn't be* like that if they *had acted* in some other way".
+    - We *are supposed to*, at least, try.
+    - I saw he hit the dog (whole action) VS I saw he hitting the dog (only part of the action).
+    - "It *seemed like* a good idea at the time, but in fact it wasn't".
+    - Something *smells funny* in this matter...
+    - It will be *an overwhelming problem* if we don't do something now.
+    - *It's no use trying*.
+    - Things are *about to change*.
+    - *What happens is that...*
+    - *They're to blame for what happened.*
+    - It was *me* who... (informal)
+    - It's just a *red herring*.
+    - *They seem to be sympathetic*, but the truth is that they...
     - **IN THIS TALK**...
+    - But as always *there are two sides to everything / every story*, and in this case...

 ### TASK A: Monologue
 * Duration: 15' for preparation + 3-4' for execution.